10 Tips to Close A Business Deal Real Quick

 If you claim you’ll deliver a proposal three days after a sales meeting, you should do so on time.

-If you are repeatedly late, it communicates that this is not a priority.
+It communicates that this is not a priority if you are repeatedly late.
 Furthermore, your organisation may become untrustworthy when the solution is applied, reducing your chances of converting the prospect into a customer.

 Were you ever in a condition where you felt compelled by a time limit to acquire a thing at a discount?
 You will realise that you have a secret to speeding up deal closure when using this emotion in your sales.